wdim0/esp8266_fast_lcd_driver_hspi/README.md

 #ILI9341 / ILI9486 / ILI9488 LCD driver for ESP8266

-Fast LCD driver written from scratch for ESP8266 to communicate with <b>ILI9341 (240x320) or ILI9486 / ILI9488 (320x480) compatible</b> LCD controllers using ESP8266's HSPI (full 16 x 32-bit buffer) or SW bit-banging.<br />
+<b>Fast LCD driver written from scratch for ESP8266 to communicate with ILI9341 (240x320) or ILI9486 / ILI9488 (320x480) compatible LCD controllers</b> using ESP8266's HSPI (full 16 x 32-bit buffer) or SW bit-banging.<br />
 Maximum effort was taken to create a fast driver.<br />
-(TODO - ILI9488 is pending ... coming soon)<br />
 (tested with ESP8266_RTOS_SDK 1.4.0)

 <b>ESP8266 with 2.4" LCD module (320x240) - video</b><br>